MissionBio/mosaic/docs/_sources/pages/vignettes.rst

 Vignettes
 ---------

+For standard analysis see :ref:`curated_jupyter_notebooks`.

-A collection of Jupyter notebooks demonstrating the use of the `mosaic` package.
+This is a collection of Jupyter notebooks demonstrating the use of the `mosaic` package.
 These are not meant to be representative of all the functionality of the package, but rather to provide a starting point for users to explore the package and its capabilities.
 The notebooks are meant to be read in the order they are listed below, as they build on each other.
+The objective is to explain the package architecture to enable the user  to create their own custom plots and workflows.

 .. note::